csu-fangjun/Programming-Notes/git/submodule.rst

 Remove a submodule
 ------------------

-1. Manually modify `.gitmoduels` to remove every related to the submodule
+1. Manually modify `.gitmodules` to remove all files related to the submodule

-2. Manually modify `.git/config` to remove every related to the submodule if we have run `git submodule init`
+2. Manually modify `.git/config` to remove all files related to the submodule if we have run `git submodule init`

 3. Remove the submodule folder: ``git rm --cached external/repo``